Pharmr/almace-scaffolding/_app/_pages/about.md

 **Is Pharmr a pharmacy?**
 No. Pharmr is a technology platform that connects chronic care patients to physicians and pharmacies.

 **Do you support Scheduled drugs?**
 At the momement no, but we plan to in the future.
 Controlled substances require additional logic and rules around how their handled (particalarly in regards to refills, transfers and item shipping).

 **What's maintenance or continuation therapy?**
 Maintenance drugs are medications prescribed to treat chronic, long-term conditions and are taken on a regular,recurring basis.
 Examples of maintenance drugs are those used to treat ADHD, asthma, diabetes, HIV, or Crohn's Disease.
-A decent list can be found [here](https://member.carefirst.com/carefirst-resources/pdf/2019-maintenance-drug-list-sum2723.pdf) ### pdf link out
+A larger list can be found [here](https://member.carefirst.com/carefirst-resources/pdf/2019-maintenance-drug-list-sum2723.pdf)

 **This is cool.
 How can I help?**
 We need the following super talented people to help us deliver our vision: